mvolkmann/blog/src/swift/SwiftUI.md

 ## Views

+Every visible part of an app created with SwiftUI is a view and views can render other views.

+Views are used for both components and layout.
+Views that layout other views are often referred to as "container" or "combiner" views.

 Views in SwiftUI are structs that conform to the {% aTargetBlank "https://developer.apple.com/documentation/swiftui/view", "View" %} protocol.
 The only requirement this imposes is that conforming types